neoaggelos/cluster-api-provider-lxc/README.md

 ## Quick Start

-See the [Quick Start](./tutorial/quick-start.md) guide to launch a cluster on a single-node development environment.
+See [Quick Start](./tutorial/quick-start.md) to launch a cluster on a single-node development environment.

 ## Features